-3.2 Statement of the Need for, Objective of, and Legal Basis for the Proposed Action sector ACLs for 2018, 2019, and 2020.
-Based on the results of SEDAR 53, which was completed in February 2017, the National Marine Fisheries Service (NMFS) has determined that the red grouper stock is overfished, undergoing overfishing, and is not making adequate rebuilding progress.
-The South Atlantic Fishery Management Council is developing Amendment 42 to the Snapper Grouper FMP to end overfishing and rebuild the stock.
+3.2 Statement of the Need for, Objective of, and Legal Basis for the Proposed Action

+The purpose of this abbreviated framework action is to adjust the red grouper total annual catch limit (ACL) and sector ACLs for 2018, 2019, and 2020.
+Based on the results of SEDAR

+53, which was completed in February 2017, the National Marine Fisheries Service (NMFS) has determined that the red grouper stock is overfished, undergoing overfishing, and is not making adequate rebuilding progress.
+The South Atlantic Fishery Management Council is developing Amendment 42 to the FMP for the Snapper Grouper Fishery of the South Atlantic Region to rebuild the stock.
 This abbreviated framework action is needed to expedite the reduction in harvest, which is a vital step in the process of ending overfishing and rebuilding the stock.